Ancient Egyptian Mummification: The Complete Guide to the 70-Day Ritual

 Pharaohs were frequently mummified and buried in grandiose tombs throughout their reign.
 Non-royal people were also mummified at this time.
 Although their mummification was not as extensive as that of royalty, depending on their family’s financial resources, it was nevertheless impressive nonetheless.
 Simple methods of mummification for the poor include cleaning out the intestines and coating the corpse with natron, then putting them in the bare minimum of wrappings and burying them in a small grave or cave.

-Steps of Ancient Egyptian Mummification Process
+Steps of the Ancient Egyptian Mummification Process

 • Body cleansing: